m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 ## Pair-programming and code reviews

-Even on teams where everyone was hired as a Scala developer, there can be a wide range of skill levels.
+Even on teams where everyone was hired as a Scala developer, there can be a wide range of skill levels, and this goes triple when just adopting Scala.

 ## Notes